 “I believe that once you get on the right path—your path—everything falls into place.”

-Norman Hann’s life path always seemed quite clear, especially to those around him.
+Norman Hann’s life path always seemed quite clear—at least to those around him.

 Growing up in and around Sudbury, Ontario, he loved sports and was particularly strong in basketball.
 Both his parents were teachers, and his father Jim also coached Norm’s high school basketball team.

 So it came as no surprise to Norm’s family and friends when, after graduating from Lasalle Secondary School, he went to Laurentian University and excelled as the Voyageurs’ shooting guard.
 He was a three-time All-Canadian, held the all-time Ontario University Athletics (OUA) scoring record, scored the most 3-pointers in a career and remains one of Canada’s top all-time scorers.
 He went on to finish his competitive basketball career playing for the Canadian National Team in 1995.

 When Norm graduated from Laurentian in 1993 with a degree in physical and health education, he attended teacher’s college in Manitoba at Brandon University, where he also coached basketball with the legendary Jerry Hemmings.
 Then, after teaching for a couple years in Sudbury, he took a short-term position to teach in Fort Frances, Ontario before moving back to Sudbury and accepting a full-time teaching and coaching position at Lasalle Secondary School.

 Life had come full circle.
 Norm was back where he belonged.

 Except that isn’t quite the whole story.
 It wasn’t until two decades later that he would feel he truly had come full circle, and that he’d found his home in British Columbia’s magical Great Bear Rainforest.

 Norm was recommended as a Kickass Canadian by my friend and fellow ultimate Frisbee enthusiast Brad Rollo, owner of Ottawa, Ontario’s Bramel Developments.
 Brad and Norm were teammates for five years on the Voyageurs, and remain close friends today.
 “I can’t think of anyone who embodies being a Kickass Canadian more than Norm,” says Brad.
 “On top of being one of the greatest basketball players this country has produced, he is an activist, adventurist and mentor to Aboriginal youth in Hartley Bay, B.C.”